Deliveroo raises $385M in new funding, now valued at ‘over $2 Billion’

 With this funding we will invest further in our delivery-only kitchens Editions, in developing our technology and in taking Deliveroo to more towns and cities.
 This investment will take us to the next level and allow our riders to deliver ever more great food directly to people’s doors.”

-Meanwhile, the company’s accounts for year ending 2016 were recently filed, and although they are obviously already 9 months out of date, make for interesting reading.
-As Business Insider reports, Deliveroo grew a lot that year, with revenue up 611 per cent to £129 million.
+Meanwhile, the company’s accounts for the year ending 31 December 2016 were recently filed, and although they are obviously already 9 months out of date, make for interesting reading.
+As Business Insider reports, Deliveroo grew a lot in 2016, with revenue up 611 per cent to £129 million.
 But losses were up too — a 300 per cent increase to £129 million.
 However, the figure to really watch is the food delivery company’s gross margin percentage, which sat at just 0.7 per cent.

 0